Xilinx/XRT/src/runtime_src/doc/toc/xbmgmt.rst

     - ``mailbox``: Mailbox metrics of the device
     - ``mechanical``: Mechanical sensors on and surrounding the device
     - ``platform``: Platform information
+    - ``cmc``: Reports cmc status of the device, such as clock throttling information

 - The ``--format`` (or ``-f``) specifies the report format.
 Note that ``--format`` also needs an ``--output`` to dump the report in json format.
 If ``--output`` is missing text format will be shown in stdout